tiagohm/cuber/README.md

 # Cuber

 This is a Dart implementation of Herbert Kociemba's two-phase algorithm for solving Rubik's Cube.
+This was inspired by C implementation of [muodov/kociemba](https://github.com/muodov/kociemba) and [tremwil/TwoPhaseSolver](https://github.com/tremwil/TwoPhaseSolver) projects.

 ## Installing